Portrait of a Lady

-Of course, Lady Glenconner is no stranger to the publishing world, having brought out her extraordinary memoir Lady in Waiting last year, which stayed in the Sunday Times bestseller list for 32 weeks.
+Of course, Lady Glenconner is no stranger to the publishing world, having brought out her first novel Murder on Mustique last year, and her extraordinary memoir Lady in Waiting in 2019, which stayed in the Sunday Times bestseller list for 32 weeks.
 “I was overcome by it,” she admits, of becoming an overnight literary sensation.
 “I still feel humbled that people enjoyed the book.
 It’s been such a thrill to become an author in my ninth decade and, in many ways, I am happier now than I’ve ever been.”

 Born Lady Anne Coke in 1932, she spent her formative years surrounded by Palladian splendour at Holkham.
 Though she was unable to inherit the estate as a result of primogeniture, her memories are fond.
 “My dear sister Carey and I used to ride our tricycles and bicycles along the vast corridors.
-We would also spend hours up in the attic making dens, using the old picture frames that would be stacked up there,” she recalls.
+We would also spend hours up in the attic making dens,” she recalls.
 “We loved riding our ponies in the park and playing among the ilex trees – which Holkham is famous for.”

 Indeed, Lady Glenconner was appointed Lady-in-Waiting to the Princess in 1971, accompanying her on state occasions and foreign tours, a role in which she remained until Margaret passed away in 2002.